 Putting Our Money Where Our Mouth Is

 Josue Leocal, a U.S. permanent resident who was born in Haiti, was in danger of being deported for a drunk driving charge resulting in bodily injury.
 Leocal faced the possibility of being separated from his family.
 King & Spalding argued this was not a "crime of violence," and therefore it was not an “aggravated felony” that would serve as a reason for deportation.
 The Supreme Court agreed with a 9-0 decision, allowing Leocal to reunite with his family.
-The firm also represented Robert Johnson, Jr. in briefing and argument before the U.S. Supreme Court in January 2005 regarding the appropriate interpretation of the one-year limitations period under the federal habeas corpus statute.
+The firm also represented Robert Johnson, Jr. in briefing and argument before the U.S. Supreme Court regarding the appropriate interpretation of the one-year limitations period under the federal habeas corpus statute.
 Firm attorneys argued Johnson’s case before the Eleventh Circuit, which issued a split panel opinion.

 When Georgia’s Lee Arrendale State Prison failed to supervise inmates to prevent rape and violent assaults, King & Spalding stepped in.
 The prison also failed to adequately staff units where young inmates were housed with adults, and it failed to repair and maintain cell door locks, creating a dangerous situation.
 The firm represented all incarcerated inmates in a class action suit.
 With co-counsel, Southern Center for Human Rights, the firm filed a motion, which resulted in the Department of Corrections agreeing to remove the older adult males from the prison and provide additional protection for juveniles and young adults.

-The firm is advising the National Transitional Government of Liberia in becoming a signatory to more than 80 international legal instruments including treaties pertaining to the environment, foreign investment, human rights and terrorism, and the Iran Human Rights Documentation Center on human rights issues.
+The firm advised the National Transitional Government of Liberia in becoming a signatory to more than 80 international legal instruments including treaties pertaining to the environment, foreign investment, human rights and terrorism, and the Iran Human Rights Documentation Center on human rights issues.
 In addition, the firm established a King & Spalding Fellowship at the Southern Center for Human Rights, a prominent nationally recognized program which provides pro bono representation for indigents in the criminal justice system.
-The fellowship is funded in part by attorneys’ fees awarded to the firm in civil rights actions against prison officials and in other pro bono litigation.
+The fellowship was funded in part by attorneys’ fees awarded to the firm in civil rights actions against prison officials and in other pro bono litigation.